-The Corporation has also received IND authorization from the FDA to conduct a Phase II open-label pilot study designed to evaluate the tolerance and safety of CardiolRx in patients with recurrent pericarditis.
+The Corporation has received Investigational New Drug Application ("IND") application authorization from the United States ("U.S.") Food and Drug Administration ("FDA") to conduct a Phase II open-label pilot study designed to evaluate the tolerance, safety, and efficacy of CardiolRx in patients with recurrent pericarditis.
 The study will also assess the improvement in objective measures of disease, and during an extension period, assess the feasibility of weaning concomitant background therapy including corticosteroids, while taking CardiolRx.
-Recurrent pericarditis refers to inflammation of the pericardium (the membrane or sac that surrounds the heart) that follows an initial episode (frequently resulting from a viral infection).
+Pericarditis refers to inflammation of the pericardium (the membrane or sac that surrounds the heart) that follows an initial episode (frequently resulting from a viral infection).
 Patients may have multiple recurrences.
 Symptoms include debilitating chest pain, shortness of breath, and fatigue, resulting in physical limitations, reduced quality of life, emergency department visits, and hospitalizations.
 The only FDA-approved therapy for recurrent pericarditis, launched in 2021, is extraordinarily costly and is primarily used as a third-line intervention.
 The number of cases of patients seeking and receiving treatment for recurrent pericarditis annually in the U.S. is estimated at 38,000.
-Hospitalization due to recurrent pericarditis is often associated with a 6-8-day length of stay and cost per stay is estimated to range between \$20,000 and \$30,000 in the U.S.
+Hospitalization due to recurrent pericarditis is often associated with a 6-8-day length of stay and cost per stay is estimated to range between US\$20,000 and US\$30,000 in the U.S.